 What is the process for reporting a suspected case of the virus?

-All students, faculty, classified and confidential staff, and management are encouraged to be aware and direct about their own health.
+All students, faculty, classified and confidential staff, and management are encouraged to be aware and direct about their own health – regardless of vaccination status.
 If you have new and unexplained fever or chills, cough, shortness of breath, other breathing difficulties, fatigue, stomach illness, loss of smell or taste, or other feelings of being unwell, you should notify your dean (faculty) or supervisor (staff/management).
 Students may choose to notify the Health Center or inform a trusted individual who will notify the Health Center and President's Office.
 For employees, the initial point of contact (dean or supervisor) is responsible for notifying HR.
 Your point of contact and HR will reach out to you as needed for follow up.
 If you are feeling unwell, do not come to campus or visit a District site for any reason.
 Report to your dean or supervisor by phone or email.

 Will I be notified of a potential exposure?

 Yes.
 With any suspected or positive case, contacts will be traced and close contacts will be notified.
 Per the California Department of Public Health: "A close contact is someone who spent 15 minutes or more within 6 feet of an individual with COVID-19 infection during their infectious period, which includes, at a minimum, the 48 hours before the individual developed symptoms."
 HR, risk management, and public safety – in consultation with the Orange County Health Care Agency – work with departments and may take additional precautionary steps to mitigate any potential exposures while waiting on testing results.
-Facilities will work with experts to identify and deep clean affected work areas and shared spaces.
+Maintenance and Operations will identify and deep clean affected work areas and shared spaces.